 The same applies to QMS software!

 If you’re in the early stages of understanding what a QMS is and how to get your regulatory compliance done, a QMS software simply isn’t going to help you much.
-You need learning resources (by the way, check out our screencasts) and, if you want to speed things up, consulting.
+You need learning resources (by the way, check out our wizard) and, if you want to speed things up, consulting.
 But a QMS software isn’t going to help you.

 I like to call this approach “content over tooling”.
 You shouldn’t care about QMS software yet when you’re just understanding what sort of documentation you actually have to create.
 I mean, just create it in Google Docs, it’s easy to migrate to a more compliant system later.